-VPM Works! is here because the data is clear: the tools don't work.
+VPM Works is here because the data is clear: the tools don't work.
 Projects are late, customers are unhappy, stakeholders are disappointed, and developers are discouraged.
 People work for years without a single project delivering to expectations.

 Here's what 35 years of product development teaches you: the way most organizations manage projects is fundamentally broken.